UMD-PRE/IntuneBackupAndRestore/README.md

 - `DeviceManagementConfiguration.ReadWrite.All`
 - `DeviceManagementServiceConfig.ReadWrite.All`
 - `DeviceManagementManagedDevices.ReadWrite.All`
+- `DeviceManagementRBAC.ReadWrite.All`
-- `DeviceManagementScripts.ReadWrite.All` (required from July 2025)
+- `DeviceManagementScripts.ReadWrite.All`
+- `Policy.Read.All`
+- `Policy.ReadWrite.ConditionalAccess`

 ### Intune Administrator Role
 The account or service principal used must have at least **Intune Administrator** role assigned in Entra ID (Azure AD).